jsadeli/solana-coin-devnet/README.md

 ## Getting Started

+There are no-code web apps that can help you with making this token, but we are going to use the Solana CLI instead (because we can).

 1. Use the pre-configured [Dockerfile](Dockerfile) to run a [devcontainer](.devcontainer/devcontainer.json).

    - Setup the latest stable versions of Rust and Solana CLI.